csemasthan/Chrome-Extension-PIPMODE_GO_QUESTIONS/README.md

 # PIPMODE_GO_QUESTIONS
-An extension for creating Picture in Picture mode for question contents of gateoverflow.in
+A Google chrome extension for creating Picture in Picture mode for question contents of gateoverflow.in

 original credits : https://gateoverflow.in/blog/6202/